gomander/sveltekit-gh-actions-cloud-run/README.md

 }
 ```

-Make sure the serviceId here matches with the serviceId specified in the
-`gcloud run deploy` command on the last line of `main.yml`.
-This repository uses
-"app".
-The region is entirely optional, but it must match the one where you have
-deployed the service if present.
+Make sure `serviceId` and `region` here match your Cloud Run service's chosen ID
+and region.
+This repository uses "app" and "us-central1".

 Install the Firebase CLI.